Helix128/BlobShadowBaker/README.md

  The target Transform of the object that you want to create a shadow.

+ -Texture Size

+ Shadow texture resolution.
+Higher means more quality but a larger file size.

  -Orthographic Scale

  Scale of the camera used for rendering the shadow.